Ideas for Growing Your Cleaning Business

 Door knocking is a great way to create face-to-face contact and leave a lasting impression.
 Canvas in the evening to ensure people are home, but make sure you’re respectful of their space if they don’t want to chat or have a sign indicating they’re not interested.

-If nobody’s home, make sure you have a flyer or brochure to leave so that when they need a cleaner they think of you and have your phone number on hand.
+If nobody’s home, make sure you have a house cleaning flyer or brochure to leave so that when they need a cleaner, they think of you and have your phone number on hand.
 This is also a great opportunity to include a discount offer.

 Advertising can be expensive, but there are lots of opportunities available to get your message out on a shoestring budget: